fair-research/bdbag/doc/config.md

 | --- | --- |
 |*uri*|This is the base URI used to specify when authentication should be used.
 When a URI reference is encountered in fetch.txt, an attempt will be made to match it against all base URIs specified in *keychain.json* and if a match is found, the request will be authenticated before file retrieval is attempted.
 |*auth_uri*|This is the authentication URI used to establish an authenticated session for the specified *uri*.
 This is currently assumed to be an HTTP(s) protocol URL.
 |*auth_type*|This is the authentication type used by the server specified by *auth_uri*.
-Currently, only the values "http-basic" and "http-form" are supported using the HTTP(S) protocol.
+Currently, only the values "http-basic", "http-form" and "cookie" are supported when using the HTTP(S) protocol, and "token" when using Globus Transfer protocol.
-|*auth_method*|This is the authentication-specific method to use during session establishment.
-Currently only the values "get" and "post" are supported when using the *auth_type* of "http-basic" or "http-form".
 |*auth_params*|This is a child object containing authentication-type specific parameters used in session establishment.
-It will generally contain credential information such as a username and password or certificate parameters, but could also contain other parameters required for authentication using the given *auth_type* mechanism.
+It will generally contain credential information such as a username and password, a cookie value, or client certificate parameters.
+It can also contain other parameters required for authentication with the given *auth_type* mechanism; for example the HTTP method (i.e., `GET` or `POST`) to use with HTTP Basic Auth.
 |||

 Below is a sample *keychain.json* file: